MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/winsock-kernel-socket-categories.md

 <a href="" id="connection-oriented-sockets-------"></a>**Connection-Oriented Sockets**
 Connection-oriented sockets are used to send and receive network data over established connections.
 The functionality of a connection-oriented socket includes all of the functionality of a basic socket.

+ <a href="" id="traditional-sockets-------"></a>**Traditional Sockets**
+Traditional sockets are used either to listen for incoming connections from remote transport addresses (act as a listening socket), or to send and receive network data over established connections (act as a connection-oriented socket).
+The functionality of a traditional socket includes all of the functionality of a basic socket.